rooshanriaz/Cryptography/README.md

 Bitwise XOR both the number (Corresponding plain-text character number and Key character number).
 Subtract the number from 26 if the resulting number is greater than or equal to 26, if it isn’t then leave it.

+### Block Cipher

+A Block Cipher encrypts data in fixed-size blocks, typically 64 or 128 bits.
+It processes each block of data separately and uses the same key for each block.
+Padding is added to the last block if the data is not a multiple of the block size.
+Common block ciphers include AES and DES.
+Block ciphers are well-suited for scenarios requiring secure encryption of large data sets, such as file encryption.

 ### ECB Mode of Operation

 Electronic Codebook (ECB) mode is the simplest form of encryption where each block of plaintext is encrypted independently using the same key.